NCA Exam Rules & Information

 No, the exams are all written with pen and paper.
 Please ensure you write legibly so the examiners can grade your paper appropriately.
 Writing considered illegible by the examiner may result in your exam not being fully graded or your exam being disqualified.
 The NCA recommends that you double space your answers and use blue or black ink (no pencils) to avoid smudging or fading.

 11. What do I need to get into the exam?

 You will need valid government issued photo ID.
 Please ensure that the name on your ID is consistent with the name on your NCA file as this is what will appear on the examination roster list when you sign in.
 If you require a name change to your NCA file, please contact the NCA at firstname.lastname@example.org and include any necessary documentation (e.g., marriage certificate).
 You will also need your NCA file number to include on all exam materials.
 To ensure anonymity, DO NOT write your name on the exam, on your answer sheets or on the exam envelope.

 12. What is the NCA exam cancellation policy?

-An administrative fee of $55 Canadian (plus applicable taxes) per exam will be applied to all cancellation requests.
-Cancellations will be accepted up to and including the day of the exam.
-Failure to advise the NCA of your cancellation by the date of your exam will result in the forfeiture of your exam fees.
+An administrative fee of $50 Canadian (plus applicable taxes) per exam will be applied to all cancellation requests.
+Cancellations must be made no later than the day before the exam is scheduled to take place.
+Failure to cancel your exam by the deadline will result in the forfeiture of your exam fees.
 No refunds will be issued once your scheduled exam has taken place.

 Refunds will be issued in Canadian funds and applied to the same credit card used at the time of exam registration, without exception.
 Applicants using foreign credit cards are responsible for any difference in transaction fees, or variations that result from fluctuating exchange rates.
 All cancellations for NCA exams are completed online using the NCA portal.